 David Oakes is a fine (he hates when I say ‘talented’) musician and composer of electronic alternative rock music based in Wales, UK.
-In the early 2000’s, he was a guitarist with the British rock band Kotow, and since 2012 he’s produced a tremendous output of instrumental music as a solo artist, ranging from gentle synth-driven compositions to aggressive guitar-driven hard rock, and everything in between.
+In the early 2000’s, he was drummer with the British rock band Kotow, and since 2012 he’s produced a tremendous output of instrumental music as a solo artist, ranging from gentle synth-driven compositions to aggressive guitar-driven hard rock, and everything in between.
 In early May, he released his latest album TheMENACE, which I reviewed and you can read here.
 It’s a brilliant work that’s actually a double album, with the first containing 11 tracks, most with vocals, and the second being an instrumental-only version, plus two bonus tracks not found on the first.

 I recently had a chat with David about his music background, influences and creative process.

 1. Hello David.
 Thank you for wanting to talk with me about your music.
 You and I have spoken a bit in the past about your background, but for the sake of our readers, let’s touch on that again.
 You now live in Wales, but were born in England, then spent part of your childhood and early teen years in the Middle East.
 Living in Dubai must have been interesting, or at least an unusual experience I would think.
 What positive or negative things did you come away with?

 Yes!
 I moved there when I was two so obviously I don’t remember relocating there.
 I remember a couple of the houses we lived in – mostly the 3rd one which is very strong in my memory.
 I can recall it in detail.
 We lived very near the sea and would go camping in the desert at the weekend.
 I had a little 50cc PW50 motorcycle that I drove everywhere :).
 It took me a very very long time to get over moving to the UK.

 Hot 365 and living by the beach, etc. to … Wales… Camping in the desert at the weekend, dune bashing to … oh, nothing.